JRYCodesYT/JRYBeats/README.md

 ## Notes

 Changes from YT Video : The drum icons are drawn in Pygame.
 The clap is synthesized in code.
 The snare and hi-hat use differently EQ-shaped noise so they have distinct frequencies.

+## License

+JRYBeats is licensed under the MIT License.
+See the `LICENSE` file for details.